City-of-Helsinki/drupal-helfi-platform/documentation/testing.md

 ## Functional JavaScript tests

-To run Functional JS tests, you must start your local environment with `testing` compose profile.
+To run Functional JS tests on local environment, you must start your local environment with `testing` compose profile.

 You can either modify your project's `.env` file and append `testing` to `COMPOSE_PROFILES` environment variable, or start the project with `COMPOSE_PROFILES=testing make up`.